-Active assisted ROM exercises:
+Active assisted ROM exercises progressed:

 - ER/IR still performed in supine with arm supported.
-Performed in 20 degree to 30 degree abducted.
-Arc of motion increased as pain allows to 3⁄4 range as pain allows and tolerated. - Flexion from 90 degrees to 120 degrees (maximum) as tolerated.
+Performed in 20 degrees to 30 degrees abduction. - 30 degrees of motion of external and internal or as tolerated.
+Never force. - Flexion of 90 degrees to 120 degrees (maximum) as tolerated.
 Do not force.